-In 2004, the Wasatch Front Regional Council (WFRC) and elected officials recommended advancement of the 2030 Long-Range Transportation Plan – an initiative by the Utah Transit Authority (UTA) aimed at developing traffic infrastructure for future needs.
+In 2004, the Wasatch Front Regional Council (WFRC) and elected officials recommended advancement of the 2030 Long-Range Transportation Plan, an initiative by the Utah Transit Authority (UTA) aimed at developing traffic infrastructure for future needs.

-Accordingly, UTA decided to finish the construction of five rail lines, which were initially part of the 2030 Long-Range Transportation Plan, by 2015.
+UTA accordingly decided to finish the construction of five rail lines, which were initially part of the 2030 Long-Range Transportation Plan, by 2015.

 Light rail or TRAX is preferred for shorter distances and can accommodate a greater number of stops.
 It runs on electricity and reaches maximum speeds of close to 65mph.
 Commuter rail runs on diesel, has two-level passenger coaches and attains speeds close to 79mph.

-Work began on 12 August 2008 and the line is expected to be completed by 2013.
+Work began on 12 August 2008 and the line was completed in June 2013.

-The project still requires FTA and public approval and is expected to begin only in the second quarter of 2009.
-The project is estimated to be completed by 2014 and carry 4,500 riders everyday.
+The project received FTA and public approval and construction of the line began in the second quarter of 2009.
+The project was completed by June 2013.

 Mid-Jordan light rail

-The proposed line will have nine stations located at 6400 South 500 West, 7800 South 1100 West, Redwood Road, 2700 West in West Jordan, Bangerter Highway, 4800 West in West Jordan, 5600 West in West Jordan, Daybreak North and Daybreak South.
+The new line has nine stations located at 6400 South 500 West, 7800 South 1100 West, Redwood Road, 2700 West in West Jordan, Bangerter Highway, 4800 West in West Jordan, 5600 West in West Jordan, Daybreak North and Daybreak South.

-West Valley line
+Details of the West Valley line